juxor/afaq/markdown/secA3.md

-levels envisaged by anarcho-primitivists would have to be achieved by mass die-offs or nazi-style death camps."_ The _"commitment of anarcho-primitivists to the abolition of all power relations . . . means that such orchestrated slaughter remains an impossibility as well as just plain horrendous."_ [**Op.
+levels envisaged by anarcho-primitivists would have to be achieved by mass die-offs or nazi-style death camps."_ The _"commitment of anarcho-primitivists to the abolition of all power relations . . . means that such orchestrated slaughter remains an impossibility as well as just plain horrendous."_ [ **Op.
-Cit.**] Yet no critic is suggesting that primitivists desire such a die-off or seek to organise it.
+Cit.** ] Yet no critic is suggesting that primitivists desire such a die-off or seek to organise it.
 They simply point out that the collapse of civilisation would result in a mass die-off due to the fact that most people do not have the skills necessary to survive it nor could the Earth provide enough food for six billion people trying to live in a primitivist manner.
-Other primitivists have asserted that it can, stating _"[i]t is not possible for all six billion of the planet's current inhabitants to survive as hunter-gatherers, but it is possible for those who can't to grow their own food in significantly smaller spaces . . . as has been demonstrated by permaculture, organic gardening, and indigenous horticulture techniques."_ [**Against Mass Society**] Unfortunately no evidence was provided to show the truth of this assertion nor that people could develop the necessary skills in time even if it were.
+Other primitivists have asserted that it can, stating _"[i]t is not possible for all six billion of the planet's current inhabitants to survive as hunter- gatherers, but it is possible for those who can't to grow their own food in significantly smaller spaces . . . as has been demonstrated by permaculture, organic gardening, and indigenous horticulture techniques."_ [ **Against Mass Society** ] Unfortunately no evidence was provided to show the truth of this assertion nor that people could develop the necessary skills in time even if it were.
 It seems a slim hope to place the fate of billions on, so that humanity can be "wild" and free from such tyrannies as hospitals, books and electricity.

 Faced with the horrors that such a _"collapse"_ would entail, those primitivists who have thought the issue through end up accepting the need for